 The United States is in the middle of a crisis.
 A crisis that’s impacting our families and communities, and Indiana is at the epicenter: opioid use disorder.

-And the Indiana State Museum plans to talk about it.
+At the Indiana State Museum, you’re invited to talk about it.

-In a powerful new exhibit—FIX: Heartbreak and Hope Inside Our Opioid Crisis—the Indiana State Museum is committed to finding ways for Indiana communities to come together to shift the conversation and reduce the stigma surrounding opioid use disorder.
-Our goal is to remove the shame and isolation surrounding this disease showing how all of us can play a pivotal role in finding solutions to this devastating crisis.
+In a powerful new exhibit—FIX: Heartbreak and Hope Inside Our Opioid Crisis—the Indiana State Museum is committed to finding ways for Indiana communities to come together to shift the conversation and break the stigma surrounding opioid use disorder.
+Our goal is to remove the shame and isolation surrounding this disease showing how all of us can play a pivotal role in managing this devastating crisis.

 "Substance use impacts our family, friends and neighbors.
 That's why continuing to help more people enter recovery will always remain a top priority.
 The more we know about the ways it affects people, the better equipped we'll be to avoid dependence or support someone you love."